Friden EC-130 Electronic Calculator

 Image Courtesy of Dick Ahrens

-By researching patent information, along with some first-hand information from a number of former Friden employees of the time, it has become clear that the major contributor to the architecture and design of the Friden 130 was a brilliant electronic engineer named Robert Ragen.
+By researching patent information, along with some first-hand information from a number of former Friden employees of the time, it has become clear that the essential contributor to the architecture and design of the Friden EC-130 was a brilliant electronic engineer named Robert Ragen.
 Ragen worked for Friden prior to the development of the Friden 130 on government-related electronics projects that Friden was involved in.
-Rumor has it that the work involved secret electronic communications systems development for the National Security Agency.
-Those who would know even to this day are not forthcoming with information relating to this work, so one can assume that whatever it was, it was deemed critical to the defense and security of the United States.
-Whatever the work, it provided Friden with the electronic stepping stone on the path towards developing a fully-electronic calculating machine to take over in place of the mechanical masterpieces that Friden was so famous for.
+The word is that the work involved secret electronic communications systems development (Data Encryption) for the National Security Agency.
+Those who would know even to this day are not forthcoming with information relating to this work, so one can assume that whatever it was, it was, and still is, deemed critical to the defense and security of the United States.
+Whatever the work was, it provided Friden with the electronic stepping stone on the path towards developing a fully-electronic calculating machine to take over in place of the mechanical masterpieces that Friden was so famous for.

 Once the large-scale prototype was completed, the next task was to shrink the cabinet of components that made up the electronics of the machine down to a practical and usable desktop-sized unit.
-A couple of factors that contributed to making this job a little easier were that the electronics in the prototype were designed with very liberal design rules.
+A couple of factors that contributed to making this job a little easier were that the electronics in the prototype were designed more for development than production.
 Components were not tightly packed, circuit boards had wiring only on one side, and interconnections were widely spaced.
 Another factor was that the prototype was hand-made, which generally makes for a less space-efficient design.
 After all, a prototype is made to show that a concept is workable -- the effort is placed on making the idea a reality, rather than trying to optimize it for manufacture.
 In a mass-produced calculator, the space between components can be dramatically reduced, circuit boards can have wiring on both sides, and interconnections can be made much more dense.
-The problem was, Friden did not have much experience making complex circuit boards.
-In order to pack all of the electronics needed into a desktop package, Friden needed to be able to manufacture circuit boards with traces on both sides.
+The problem was, Friden did not have much experience making the complex circuit boards that were required to cram all of the components necessary into a desktop package.
+Friden needed to be able to manufacture circuit boards with traces on both sides of the board.
 This means that there has to be a way to provide connections through the circuit board to allow circuitry and traces on one side of the board to connect to traces on the other side.
 Such connections are called feed-throughs.
-For the small and fairly simple circuit boards needed in their electro-mechanical calculators, Friden had set up a circuit board manufacturing facility using a rather unique machine to etch the circuit board traces.
-This technology worked nicely for the simple single-sided circuit boards needed in the electro-mechanical calculators, but the 130 needed complex circuit boards with wiring on both sides of the board.
+For the small and fairly simple circuit boards used in their electro-mechanical calculators and Computypers, Friden had set up a circuit board manufacturing facility using a rather unique machine to etch the circuit board traces.
+This technology worked nicely for the simple single-sided circuit boards needed in the electro-mechanical calculators and Computypers, as well as the developing electronic computer (size is not as much of an issue in a computer system), but the EC-130 needed much more complex circuit boards with wiring on both sides of the board.
 This presented a problem.
-The feed-through holes tended to short out the machine that did the etching.
-As it turned out, the etching machine was used to make the single-sided boards in the calculator's power supply, but the logic boards of the calculator were farmed out to a specialty firm that made the circuit boards for Friden.
+The feed-through holes tended to short out the machine that did the circuit board etching.
+As it turned out, the etching machine was used to make the single-sided boards in the EC-130's power supply, but due to this problem, the logic boards of the calculator were farmed out to a specialty firm that manufactured the calculators logic circuit boards for Friden.

 Larry Kramer, Friden Chief Draftsman (right) and Dick Ahrens, Electronics Engineer(left) pouring over